aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/tasks-and-calendars/_index.md

 ## Prerequisites
 Before diving into the tutorial, make sure you have the following prerequisites in place:
 - Java Development Kit (JDK): Ensure you have Java installed on your system.
 - Aspose.Tasks Library: Download and include the Aspose.Tasks library in your project.
-You can find the library [here](https://releases.aspose.com/tasks/java/).
+You can find the library [Aspose.Tasks Java library download page](https://releases.aspose.com/tasks/java/).

 ## Import Packages
 In your Java project, import the necessary packages for Aspose.Tasks: